JayKirt/Campaign-Website/README.md

-    Images displaying in grid pushed to the left ✔️<br> Descriptions on right hand side of image. ✔️ <br> Image is clickable and redirects to a page about that character ✔️ Whole container is clickable ✔️
+    Images displaying in grid pushed to the left ✔️<br> Descriptions on right hand side of image. ✔️ <br> Image is clickable and redirects to a page about that character ✔️ Whole container is clickable ✔️ <br>
     Make Responsive to 600 px ✔️</li> <br>

   <li> <ins>Campaign page: </ins> <br>